maniospas/Blombly/README.md

 ```

 Run `blombly.exe main.bb`, where the executable and main files can be any path, and check that everything is working properly.
-Do not move the executable without all the `libs/` and dynamically linked libraries that are packaged with it.
+Do not move the executable without all the `libs/` and (in windows) dynamically linked libraries that are packaged with it.

 ## Build from source